 Chief of Staff

-Deputy Chief Hector Sainez oversees the day-to-day operations of the Office of the Chief of Staff.
+Assistant Chief Hector Sainez oversees the day-to-day operations of the Office of the Chief of Staff.
 The Chief of Staff serves as the link between the Chief of Police and various units throughout the Department.
-Deputy Chief Sainez manages the below listed units which help the public understand the SFPD and its mission.
+Assistant Chief Sainez manages the below listed units which help the public understand the SFPD and its mission.

 - Media Relations Unit